The Ultimate Guide to Matcha

-Matcha leaves are grown in shade, which increases the amount of chlorophyll content in the leaves – making them full of nutrients.
-Which in turn makes the flavor less bitter and much brighter and bold.
+Matcha leaves are grown in shade, which increases the amount of chlorophyll content in the leaves – making them chock full of nutrients.
+Which in turn, makes the flavor less bitter and much brighter and bolder.
 Additionally, the leaves are ground with granite stones in a dark room to preserve the nutrients and prevent oxidation.

 Ok, so fun fact, matcha actually comes from the same tree as sencha, gyokuro, green tea, genmaicha, hojicha and even oolong and black tea.
 Crazy right?